MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-optimize-dot-net-activities.md

 ## To create a profile for the service account

-1. On the runbook server where runbooks run that contain an activity referencing the .NET libraries, log on to the computer using the service account credentials.
-A profile is created on first logon.
+1. On the runbook server where runbooks run that contain an activity referencing the .NET assemblies, sign in to the computer using the service account credentials.
+A profile is created on first sign-in.

 ## Next steps
 Learn more about [creating runbooks](design-and-build-runbooks.md).